wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <pre><strong> brew search terraform</strong></pre>

    <pre>==> Formulae
+hashicorp/tap/consul-terraform-sync      terraform-provider-libvirt
+hashicorp/tap/terraform ✔                terraform-rover
-iam-policy-json-to-terraform             terraform@0.11
+hashicorp/tap/terraform-ls               terraform@0.11
-terraform                                terraform@0.12
+iam-policy-json-to-terraform             terraform@0.12
-terraform-docs                           terraform@0.13
+terraform ✔                              terraform@0.13
-terraform-inventory                      terraform_landscape
+terraform-docs                           terraform_landscape
-terraform-ls                             terraformer
+terraform-inventory                      terraformer ✔
-terraform-provider-libvirt               terraforming
+terraform-ls                             terraforming
+terraform-lsp
 &nbsp;
 If you meant "terraform" specifically:
 It was migrated from homebrew/cask to homebrew/core.
    </pre>

-   This is used to install a back version.
+   Note there are back versions of terraform (11, 12, 13, etc.).

 1. Is there a brew for Terraform?